 Yes.
 Even though you can't get a patent on a mathematical formula per se, you may be able to get protection for a specific application of a formula.
 Thus, software may qualify for a patent if the patent application produces a useful, concrete, and tangible result.
-For example, the USPTO will not issue a patent on the complex mathematical formulas that are used in space navigation, but will grant a patent for the software and machines that translate those equations and make the space shuttle go where its supposed to go.
+For example, the U.S. Patent and Trademark Office (the federal agency that approves patents) will not issue a patent on the complex mathematical formulas used in space navigation, but will grant a patent for the software and machines that translate those equations and make the space shuttle go where it's supposed to.

 In the context of a patent application, an invention is considered novel when it is different from all previous inventions (called "prior art") in one or more of its constituent elements.
 When deciding whether an invention is novel, the USPTO will consider all prior art that existed as of the date the inventor files a patent application on the invention.

-An invention will flunk the novelty test if it was described in a published document or put to public use prior to the date the patent application was filed.
+An invention will fail the novelty test if it was described in a published document or put to public use prior to the date the patent application was filed.
 The only exception is if the actual inventor-applicant created the publication and it was made up to one year before the filing date, it will not bar the application.
-However it is still unwise for an inventor to publish before filing since they will lose their foreign filing rights and another person may see the publication and file their own application on it before the true inventor files, thus requiring an expensive and uncertain derivation proceeding.
+However, it is still unwise for an inventor to publish before filing since the inventor will lose foreign filing rights and another person may see the publication and file a separate application on it before the true inventor files, thus requiring an expensive and uncertain derivation proceeding.

 To qualify for a patent, an invention must be nonobvious as well as novel.
 An invention is considered nonobvious if someone who is skilled in the particular field of the invention would view it as an unexpected or surprising development.

-Knowing whether an invention will be considered nonobvious by the USPTO is difficult because it is such a subjective exercise -- what one patent examiner considers surprising, another may not.
+Knowing whether an invention will be considered nonobvious by the patent examiner is difficult because it is such a subjective exercise—what one patent examiner considers surprising, another may not.
 In addition, the examiner will usually be asked to make the nonobviousness determination well after the date of the invention, because of delays inherent in the patent process.
 The danger of this type of retroactive assessment is that the examiner may unconsciously be affected by the intervening technical improvements.
 To avoid this, the examiner generally relies only on the prior art references (documents describing previous inventions) that existed as of the date of invention.

-As an example, assume that in 2015, Future Enterprises' application for a patent on the 2013 invention is being examined in the Patent and Trademark Office.
-Assume further that by 2015, you can find a portable virtual reality unit in any consumer electronics store for under $100.
-The patent examiner will have to go back to the time of the invention to fully appreciate how surprising and unexpected it was when it was first conceived, and ignore the fact that in 2015 the technology of the invention is very common.
+As an example, assume that in 2020, Future Enterprises' application for a patent on the 2018 invention is being examined in the Patent and Trademark Office.
+Assume further that by 2020, you can find a portable virtual reality unit in any consumer electronics store for under $100.
+The patent examiner will have to go back to the time of the invention to fully appreciate how surprising and unexpected it was when it was first conceived, and ignore the fact that in 2020 the technology of the invention is already common.

-To learn more about qualifying for a patent, see Nolo's Patents fsor Beginners, by David Pressman and Richard Stim (Nolo).
+To learn more about qualifying for a patent, see Nolo's Patents for Beginners, by David Pressman and Richard Stim (Nolo).

-The U.S. Patent and Trademark Office (USPTO) issues three different kinds of patents: utility patents, design patents, and plant patents.
+The USPTO issues three different kinds of patents: utility patents, design patents, and plant patents.